 NGOs and minority associations have a key role in the monitoring mechanism of the Framework Convention.
-Resolution 97(10) on the monitoring arrangements of the FCNM explicitly provides that the Advisory Committee may receive and invite information from sources other than the State Report.
+Resolution 97(10) on the monitoring arrangements of the FCNM explicitly provides that the Advisory Committee may receive and invite information from sources other than the state report.

-While the examples below cover the monitoring procedure only, one should highlight that NGOs may also play an important role in encouraging the ratification of the Framework Convention for those states that have not yet done so.
+While the examples below cover the monitoring procedure only, NGOs may also play an important role in encouraging the ratification of the Framework Convention for those states that have not yet done so.

 Where to submit information?